Elmue/WindowsRT-GUID-Analyzer/README.md

 a.) as HTML table

+b.) as INI file

+c.) as XML file

-b.) as INI file which can easily be read by a C++ project
+d.) as C# file which includes a function GetInterfaceName() which retuns the interface name by a given GUID

-c.) as XML file which can easily be read by a C# project
+e.) as C++ file which includes a function GetInterfaceName() which retuns the interface name by a given GUID

-You can also chose with variable ONLY_WINRT=false to extract ALL Windows COM interfaces, which results in 15000 interfaces.
+You can also set variable ONLY_WINRT=false to extract ALL Windows COM interfaces, which results in 15000 interfaces.

 Please go to the Release folder and see some of the already generated files.
 To see them correctly use these links: